automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Patagosaurus.md

 # Patagosaurus
-## Description: This "Patagonian lizard" hailed from South America.
+## This "Patagonian lizard" hailed from South America.